 The study has brought to explain that there was significant relationship between supervising skill and administrative effectiveness of principal in the schools covered.
 This implies that effective supervision of the principals will lead to their effectiveness administratively.
-This study also established that there was significant relationship between organization administrative effectiveness of principals.
+This study also established that there was significant relationship between organization skill and administrative effectiveness of principals.
 This implies that good organization will improve the administrative effectiveness of the principals.
-The study reveals that significant relationship was between communicating skill and administrative effectiveness of the principals.
+The study reveals that there was significant relationship between communicating skill and administrative effectiveness of the principals.
 This also implies that when principals maintain cordial communication with the teachers and the students, it will enhance their administrative effectiveness in schools.